 2.)
 To connect parts of the Region not well served by BART, there should be a regional bus system, operating on transit-only lanes wherever necessary to guarantee expeditious and reliable service, at least during peak commute hours.

 4.)
-To ease pressures on I-80 a transfer station between the Amtrak main line and BART should be constructed in Oakland.
+To ease pressures on I-80, a transfer station between the Amtrak main line and BART should be constructed in Oakland.
 To improve passenger rail connections between Auburn and San Jose the Capitol Corridor line should be significantly upgraded, as has been proposed by the Capitol Corridor Joint Powers Authority and BART.

 5.)
-AC Transit’s current anemic ridership should least double.
-This can be accomplished by better routing, transit-only lanes where and as needed, better signing, better maps, a more user-friendly fare structure and, once the improvements are underway, an effective marketing program.
+AC Transit’s currently anemic transbay ridership should at least double.
+This can be accomplished by better routing, transit-only lanes where and as needed, better signing, better maps, a more user-friendly fare structure and….once the needed improvements are underway….an effective marketing program.

 6.)
-Today’s Santa Clara Valley Transportation Authority’s light rail system is widely regarded as the worst in the United States.
-As a result it is currently carrying about 25% of the ridership it should be serving.
-Instead of extending a system with a rotten core, the first step should be to fix the core.
+Today’s Santa Clara Valley Transportation Authority’s light rail operation is widely regarded as the worst in the country.
+As a result it is currently attracting about 25% of the riders it should be carrying.
+Instead of adding extensions to a system with a rotten core, the focus should be on fixing the core.
 Steps should be taken to speed up and straighten out the grotesquely distorted routing in the downtown San Jose sections of the Guadalupe and Vasona Lines.

 7.)
-Today’s Bay Area transit vehicles loaded with passengers are often bogged down in traffic congestion.
-In response to this obvious problem of long standing, successive generations of elected politicians have talked the talk but failed to walk the walk.
-As a result, thousands of harried transit riders continue to endure the pains of gridlock.
-During at least the peak commute hours, trains and buses should operate in transit-only lanes.
-A concerted effort should be made to make certain that the obstacles to consistently reliable and expeditious train and bus service are removed.
-Where and when necessary, congestion pricing should be imposed to discourage excessive automobile use in highly congested areas.
+As indicated, today’s Bay Area transit vehicles loaded with passengers are often bogged down in traffic congestion.
+In response to this worsening problem, successive generations of elected politicians have talked the talk but failed to walk the walk.
+As a result, transit riders continue to find themselves bogged down in highway backups and urban congestion.
+The obstacles to consistently reliable and expeditious train and bus service should be removed.
+Where and when necessary, congestion pricing and/or highway tolls should be imposed to discourage excessive automobile use in highly congested areas.
 Good transit service is an essential element of travel mobility.
-Busloads and trainloads of travelers who’ve left their cars at home deserve priority on city streets.
+Travelers who’ve opted to ride collectively on trains and buses deserve priority on highways and city streets.

 8.)
-Public projects are no longer subjected to rigorous cost-effectiveness scrutiny.
-Nor is financial feasibility any longer given the priority it deserves.
-This slipshod practice has resulted in many ill-conceived projects and the waste of tens of billions of scarce transportation dollars.
-Before advancing a capital improvement proposal, its cost-effectiveness, financial feasibility and future operating effect should be determined.
-The results of these analyses should be published.
-Before advancing a capital improvement proposal, an Alternative Analysis inclusive of all potentially viable alternatives should be conducted.
-The result of this analysis should also be published.
+Public projects are no longer subjected to valid alternative analyses and rigorous cost-effectiveness scrutiny.
+This slipshod practice has resulted in many ill-conceived and poorly executed transportation projects and the waste of tens of billions of scarce transportation dollars.
+Before advancing a capital improvement proposal its cost-effectiveness, financial feasibility and future operating effectiveness must be independently verified.
+The results of this analysis, along with the results of a bonafide cost and feasibility comparison of the potentially viable alternatives, should be published.

 9.)
-All land use and highway plans, programs and projects that encourage more automobile use in the Bay Area should end immediately.
+Regional land use and transportation programs and funding packages that encourage more Bay Area automobile use should be scrapped.
 Automobile travel is and will remain an important element of Bay Area travel.
 However things have gotten out of hand.
 No one benefits from gridlock.

 10.)
 BART is the Bay Area’s transportation work horse.
-Its existing system has long needed major improvements, including better vehicle and rail maintenance, improved security and safety in stations and on trains, replacement of aging vehicles, sound walls at noisy stations, central control and rail signaling improvements and, last but not least, a solution to the looming trans-bay capacity problem.
-These well-known problems have long been neglected.
-Apparently it’s more politically-rewarding to focus on glitzy extensions of marginal usefulness that in minding the store.
+Its existing system has long needed major improvements, including seismic upgrading, better vehicle and rail maintenance, improved security and safety in stations and on trains, replacement of aging vehicles, sound walls at noisy stations, automatic train control improvements and, last but not least, a solution to BART’s looming trans-bay capacity problem.
+Optimizing the efficiency and effectiveness of BART’s existing system should henceforth be put ahead of politically-inspired expansion schemes.